Periods of join algebraic cycles: Introduction

-Note that by Otwinowska's result, for $d>>n$ the Hodge loci of all fake linear cycles must have codimension strictly bigger than ${\frac{n}{2}+d \choose d}-(\frac{n}{2}+1)^2$, hence they are not smooth.
-Using \cref{corqff} we show in fact that the Hodge loci of all fake linear cycles mentioned above are not smooth for $d\ge 2+\frac{6}{n}$ (see \cref{thm6}).
-The main idea behind the proof of \cref{thm3} is to construct fake linear cycles as joins of $0$-dimensional fake linear cycles inside hypersurfaces of $\P^1$ with all their closed points defined over $\Q$.
-In this way we reduce ourselves to show the existence of fake linear cycles only at those $0$-dimensional hypersurfaces.

-The article is organized as follows: in \cref{sec2} we recall some preliminaries about Artinian Gorenstein ideals and the quadratic fundamental form of a Hodge locus. \cref{sec3} is devoted to the proof of \cref{thm1}.
-In \cref{sec4} we prove \cref{thm2} and \cref{corqff}. \cref{sec5} is devoted to the computation of the Artinian Gorenstein ideal and their associated quadratic fundamental form for all combinations of two linear cycles not covered by \cite[Theorem 1.3]{villaflor2021periods}.
-In particular we prove \cref{thm4} at the end of this section.
+The article is organized as follows: in \cref{sec2} we recall some preliminaries about Artinian Gorenstein ideals and the quadratic fundamental form of a Hodge locus. \cref{sec3} is devoted to the proof of \cref{thm1} which is equivalent to \cref{thm2}.
+In \cref{sec4} we deduce \cref{thm2} and \cref{corqff} which allows us to relate the quadratic fundamental form of the Hodge loci of two algebraic cycles and their join. \cref{sec5} we illustrate in some concrete examples some uses of \cref{corqff} by computing the Artinian Gorenstein ideal and their associated quadratic fundamental form for all combinations of two linear cycles inside Fermat varieties which are not known to have reduced Hodge loci.
 In \cref{sec6} we introduce the Hilbert function associated to a Hodge cycle, and use this notion in \cref{sec7} to introduce the concept of fake algebraic cycles.
 This section also contains the proof of \cref{thm3}.

-\textbf{Acknowledgements.} We are grateful to Hossein Movasati and Remke Kloosterman for several stimulating conversations, suggestions and corrections about this work.
+\textbf{Acknowledgements.} We are grateful for the comments and corrections by the anonymous referee which helped to improve significantly the presentation of the manuscript.
+We are also grateful to Hossein Movasati and Remke Kloosterman for several stimulating conversations, suggestions and corrections about this work.
 The main part of this work was done during our visit to IMPA in the context of the ``GADEPs focused conference III: Noether-Lefschetz and Hodge loci", we want to thank to the organizers and the institution for the invitation, support and hospitality.
 The final preparation of this article was done during our visit to the University of Padova (UniPD).
 We want to thank professor Remke Kloosterman and the math department for the invitation, hospitality and support.
-The first author was supported by the Fondecyt ANID postdoctoral grant 3220631.
-The second author was supported by the Fondecyt ANID postdoctoral grant 3210020.
+The first author was partially supported by the Fondecyt ANID postdoctoral grant 3220631.
+The second author was partially supported by the Fondecyt ANID postdoctoral grant 3210020, Fondecyt ANID regular grant 1240101 and Fondecyt ANID initiation grant 11251404.